Jennifer Lopez Stars in Thrilling Netflix Adaptation of 'The Last Mrs. Parrish' | Entertainment

 - United States

-Jennifer Lopez is set to star in Netflix's highly anticipated adaptation of the psychological thriller, 'The Last Mrs. Parrish.'
-The film will be directed by renowned filmmaker Robert Zemeckis, known for hits like 'Forrest Gump' and 'Back to the Future.'
+Jennifer Lopez is set to star in Netflix's upcoming psychological thriller, an adaptation of Liv Constantine's best-selling novel, 'The Last Mrs. Parrish'.

-This latest project sees Netflix bringing Liv Constantine's best-selling novel to life, telling the gripping tale of a cunning con artist who targets the wealthy Parrish family.
-The intriguing storyline involves Lopez's character ingratiating herself with the couple to achieve her manipulative goals.
+Directed by Robert Zemeckis, known for his work on classics such as 'Forrest Gump' and 'Back to the Future', the film will bring to life a gripping story of deception and ambition.
+Script development is in the hands of Andrea Berloff and John Gatins, while production is led by an impressive team, including Lopez herself.

-The screenplay has been crafted by Andrea Berloff and John Gatins, while the film boasts a powerhouse producing team, including Liza Chasin, Molly Sims, and Lopez herself under her Nuyorican Productions banner.
-Lopez continues her impactful cinematic journey after recently appearing in 'Unstoppable' and will feature in Bill Condon's upcoming 'Kiss of the Spider Woman' remake.
+The narrative centers on a cunning con-artist who sets her sights on a wealthy couple, the Parrishes.
+With film rights secured by Netflix back in 2021, the project promises to deliver an engaging cinematic experience.

 (With inputs from agencies.)